AviatrixSystems/avxlabs-docs/ace_security/docs/egress.md

 ### 5.5 Enable the Local Egress on the egress-vpc VPC

-- Activate the local egress service so that any private routing tables within the egress-vpc will receive a default route pointing to the Spoke Gateway.
+- Activate the `local egress` service so that any private routing tables within the _egress-vpc_ will receive a default route pointing to the Spoke Gateway.

 ### 5.6 Create a DCF rule that permits HTTP traffic from any private subnets, using the corresponding WebGroup

-- Create a Distributed Cloud Firewall rule that permits traffic generated from any subnets associated to a private Routing Table to reach Internet towards the domains listed in to the _allowed-internet-http_ WebGroup
+- This Distributed Cloud Firewall rule should exclusively allow HTTP traffic originating from any subnets linked to a private routing table to access the internet, specifically targeting the domains listed in the _allowed-internet-http_ WebGroup.

 ### 5.7 Create a DCF rule that permits HTTPs traffic from any private subnets, using the corresponding WebGroup

-- Create a Distributed Cloud Firewall rule that permits HTTPS traffic generated from any subnets associated to a private Routing Table to reach Internet towards the domains listed in to the _allowed-internet-http_ WebGroup
+- This Distributed Cloud Firewall rule should exclusively allow HTTPS traffic originating from any subnets linked to a private routing table to access the internet, specifically targeting the domains listed in the _allowed-internet-https_ WebGroup.